wasp-lang/wasp/web/docs/auth/entities/entities.md

 <ImgWithCaption alt="Auth Entities in a Wasp App" source="img/auth-entities/model.png" caption="Auth Entities in a Wasp App"/>

-On the other hand, the `Auth` and `AuthIdentity` entities are created behind the scenes and are used to store the user's login credentials.
+On the other hand, the `Auth`, `AuthIdentity` and `Session` entities are created behind the scenes and are used to store the user's login credentials.
 You as the developer don't need to care about this entity most of the time.
 Wasp **owns** these entities.

 In the case you want to create a custom signup action, you will need to use the `Auth` and `AuthIdentity` entities directly.